Probability Thermodynamics and Probability Quantum Field: Introduction

 Here $\{\lambda_{n}\}$ is the eigenvalue spectrum of the operator $D$, determined by the eigenequation $D\phi_{n}=\lambda_{n}\phi_{n}$.
+In the conventional definition, the lowest eigenvalue must be finite.
 In thermodynamics, the heat kernel is the partition function; in quantum field theory, the heat kernel is the vacuum amplitude.
 From the heat kernel, we can obtain all thermodynamic quantities in thermodynamics and effective actions and vacuum energies in quantum field theory.

 In probability spectral functions, we encounter unbounded spectra.
 This is because there are two types of probability distributions: one includes only nonnegative random variables, corresponding to lower bounded spectra, and the other includes negative random variables, corresponding to lower unbounded spectra.
 The definition of the heat kernel, Eq. (\ref{trdht}), applies only to lower bounded spectra $\left\{ \lambda_{0},\lambda_{1},\lambda_{2} ,\cdots\right\} $ which has a finite lowest eigenvalue $\lambda_{0}$.
-For lower unbounded spectra, the lowest eigenvalue tends to negative infinity and the sum in Eq. (\ref{trdht}) often diverges, so we need the generalized definition of the heat kernel.
+For lower unbounded spectra, the lowest eigenvalue tends to negative infinity and the sum in Eq. (\ref{trdht}) often diverges, so we need to generalize the conventional definition of spectral functions.

+As mentioned above, for a lower unbounded spectrum, there is no lowest eigenvalue, i.e., the lowest eigenvalues $\lambda_{0}\rightarrow-\infty$, and the sum in the definition (\ref{trdht}) often diverges.
+In this paper, we first generalize the conventional definition of the heat kernel so as to make the definition of heat kernel apply to lower unbounded spectra.
+Then, we obtain other spectral functions from the heat kernel by the relation between spectral functions \cite{vassilevich2003heat,dai2009number,dai2010approach}.

 It should be emphasized that the eigenvalue spectrum of a real physical system must be lower bounded, or else the world would be unstable.
-While, the system considered here is a fictional physical system.
-Their eigenvalue spectra are not from a physical operator, but is required to satisfy a probability distribution artificially.
+The system considered here, however, is a fictional physical system.
+Their eigenvalue spectra are not from a physical operator but are required to satisfy a probability distribution artificially.
 The eigenvalue spectrum corresponding to a probability distribution with negative random variables leads to lower unbounded eigenvalue spectra.
 Therefore, unsurprisingly, some thermodynamic qualities may not be positive.
 That is, the operator corresponding to probability distributions is sometimes not a physically real operator.

 Though the eigenvalue spectrum corresponding to probability distributions is sometimes not physically real, the probability eigenvalue spectrum has good behavior.
 This is because the probability distribution has good behavior, such as integrability.
 Therefore, for example, the vacuum energy though always diverges in quantum field theory, it converges for probability eigenvalue spectra.